TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/chapter.md

 ## Welcome to LDRS 300: Leadership as Service!

-This course is organized into 10 units and is designed for an condensed 4 week course.
+This course is organized into 10 units and is designed for an condensed 4-6 week course delivery.
 Each page of the course will provide you with the following information:

 - A general overview of the topic that will be addressed during the unit.
 - Specific learning outcomes and topics for the unit.